-NAFTA's investment treaty has led to several expropriation compensation claims from investors hurt by new environmental regulations.
-Expropriation clauses in international treaties solve post-investment moral hazard problems such as hold-ups.
-However, these clauses can interact with National Treatment clauses in a manner that hinders investment.
-A police powers carve-out from the definition of expropriation can be Pareto-improving and can increase the level of foreign investment.
+International investment agreements allow investors to bring compensation claims when their investments are hurt by new regulations.
+This requirement that host governments compensate for indirect expropriation helps solve post-investment moral hazard problems such as hold-ups, thereby helping to prevent inefficient over-regulation and encouraging foreign investment.
+However, when the social or environmental harm of a project is uncertain pre-investment, compensation requirements can interact with National Treatment clauses in a manner that reduces host government welfare and makes them less likely to admit investment.
+A police powers carve-out from the definition of compensable expropriation can be Pareto-improving and increase foreign investment.

-Keywords: foreign direct investment, regulatory takings, expropriation, NAFTA, National Treatment, environment
+KEYWORDS: foreign direct investment, regulatory takings, expropriation, international investment agreements, National Treatment, environment